achilikin/RdSpi/README.md

 | GND      | GND       |
 |3.3V      | Vd        |

+To make communication more stable connect RST pin to a pullup resistor.

 If in addition to RDS scanning you want to listen to radio audio then connect whatever amplifier you have to LOUT/ROUT.
 [Adafruit MAX98306](http://www.adafruit.com/products/987) works just fine.